 2. A current resume.
 Consideration can be given to work-related experience and involvement in the field.

-3. Two letters of recommendation, of which at least one must be from a former faculty/instructor who can speak to your academic and classroom performance and one must be from a professional who works in student affairs or the field of higher education.
+3. Three letters of recommendation, of which at least one must be from a former faculty/instructor who can speak to your academic and classroom performance and one must be from a professional who works in student affairs or the field of higher education.
 Letters of recommendation should address the following:

 *How long they have known you and in what capacity.